-http://modelserver.com/ssap.php?param1=value1&...&paramN=valueN queryData operation are given here for reference:
+http://modelserver.com/ssap.php?param1=value1&...¶mN=valueN

 The server answers the query with a VOTable containing a list with all the particular instances of the model that are available within the specified search criteria.
 One of the expected fields is the Access.Reference that allows the model spectrum to be retrieved.